jjohnreese/OculusVRCasting/README.md

 ![Alt text](https://github.com/jjohnreese/OculusVRCasting/blob/master/VR%20Wireless%20Casting.JPG "Screenshot")

-You can also Cast without connecting to the device Wirelessly, just click on cast after connecting to the device.
+You can also Cast without connecting to the device Wirelessly, just click on cast after connecting to the device to your PC Via USB.

 *After connecting you might get a message on the device to accept the connection, Check the Remeber PC checkbox and aprove the connection.